On $hp$-adaptive Structure-Preservion for the Cahn--Hilliard--Navier--Stokes Equations with Degenerate Mobility: Abstract

 In this section, we present numerical results for the proposed schemes for both the standalone CH equations and the coupled CH-NS system.
 We first consider Ex.~\ref{ex:trig} to verify the optimal convergence rates in 2D and 3D.
 We then investigate the performance of the proposed schemes for merging droplets in Ex.~\ref{ex:droplets}, and finally consider the rotating droplet configuration in Ex.~\ref{ex:stationary} for the coupled CH-NS system to demonstrate the structure-preserving properties and $hp$-adaptivity.
-The numerical simulations are implemented in \dunefem \cite{dunereview:21, dunefemdg:21} at version $2.11$ with its \code{Python} interface \cite{Dedner:2020}. \begin{example}[Artificial trigonometric solution] Consider the domain $\Omega = [0,1]^d$ and the following artificial solution to the CH equations $\pf(\mbx,0) = A\prod_{i=1}^{d} \cos(4\pi \mbx_i)$ where $A \in (0,1]$ is an amplitude parameter and $\mbx_i$ is the $i$-th component of the spatial coordinate $\mbx$.
-We then consider the following forcing term $S(\mbx,t) = Pe^{-1}\nabla \cdot (M(\pf) ( Cn^2 \Delta \pf - W'(\pf)))$ added to the right-hand side of Eq.\eqref{eq:ch1stt}, where $Cn = 0.1$, $Pe = 0.3$ are the Cahn and Peclet numbers respectively.
+The numerical simulations are implemented in \dunefem~\cite{dunereview:21, dunefemdg:21} with its \code{Python} interface~\cite{Dedner:2020}.
+The code to run the studied experiments is available at our GitLab repository~\cite{GunnarssonGit:2026}. \begin{example}[Artificial trigonometric solution] Consider the domain $\Omega = [0,1]^d$ and the following artificial solution to the CH equations $\pf(\mbx,0) = A\prod_{i=1}^{d} \cos(4\pi \mbx_i)$ where $A \in (0,1]$ is an amplitude parameter and $\mbx_i$ is the $i$-th component of the spatial coordinate $\mbx$.
+We then consider the following forcing term $S(\mbx,t) = Pe^{-1}\nabla \cdot (M(\pf) \nabla(Cn^2 \Delta \pf - W'(\pf)))$ added to the right-hand side of Eq.~\eqref{eq:ch1stt}, where $Cn = 0.1$, $Pe = 0.3$ are the Cahn and Peclet numbers respectively.
 The simulation is run for $t \leq T = 0.01$. \end{example}

-In Table~\ref{tab:harmonic_eoc}, we present the $L^2$ and $H^1$ errors and EOC for Ex.~\ref{ex:trig} for the different schemes with amplitudes $A = 0.1$ and $A = 0.6$ and $\beta = 5$.
+In Table~\ref{tab:harmonic_eoc}, we present the $L^2$ and $H^1$ errors and EOC for Ex.~\ref{ex:trig} for the different schemes with amplitudes $A = 0.1$ and $A = 0.6$ given $\beta = 5$.
 The results are consistent with the theoretically expected convergence rates.
 Additionally, \swipDL/\sipgDL and \swipL/\sipgL yield identical errors and EOC, which is consistent with the fact that the mobility flux does not affect the consistency of the scheme, but only the stability and coercivity.
 Similar behavior for \sipgL and \swipL was also observed in \cite{Gunnarsson:2026}.
-We also tested if the same convergence rates hold in 3D, and the results are presented in Table~\ref{tab:3d_eoc} for $A = 0.1$ and $\dt = 10^{-3} \cdot 2^{-\frac{N}{16}}$.
+We also tested if the same convergence rates hold in 3D, and the results are presented in Table~\ref{tab:3d_eoc}.
 The observed rates confirm the theoretical predictions.

 For the remainder of the numerical experiments, we employ the \swipDL scheme with $\alpha = \frac{1}{2}$, as it yields a more diffusive flux and consequently improved consistency.
 Furthermore, we use $\beta = 3$ for the mobility flux as in Rmk.~\ref{rem:fs}. \begin{example}[Merging droplets] We consider the CH equations without advection, i.e., $\mathbf{u}(\cdot, \cdot) = \mb{0}$, in the domain $\Omega = [0,1]^2$.
 The initial condition is given by a smooth profile